-The moral and intellectual decadence, on these accounts, of recent generations of young American victims of these trends, must take into account the moral effects of patternshifts in the quality of both employment, and of education for employment, especially during the recent thirty-five years.
+counts, of recent generations of young American victims of these trends, must take into account the moral effects of pattern-shifts in the quality of both employment, and of education for employment, especially during the recent thirty-five years.

-During the immediate post-war period, there erupted a tendency for disdain for "blue collar" careers, which was expressed in the coordinated emergence of post-war suburbia and of related fads described, during the 1950s, as "White Collar" and "The Organization Man."
+During the immediate post-war period, there erupted a tendency for disdain for "blue collar" careers, which was expressed in the coordinated emergence of postwar suburbia and of related fads described, during the 1950s, as "White Collar" and "The Organization Man."
 Even in the relatively healthy side of this trend, there was a shift away from the identity of the scientist, to that of the engineer, and a related moral degeneration in the quality of engineering training, expressed by hostility to Classical artistic and related studies and concerns.

 These and related trends in the national culture transmitted to the post-war generations, represented a shift away from earlier emphasis on the "rugged individual," whose sense of identity in acquiring knowledge and doing work, was one's own "inner-directed" development as a citizen, implicitly equal in moral sense of social status, even to those who held greater relative authority in political and economic life, and so on.
-The shifts into what I have emphasized as the newsuburbia trends in decadence of the post-war generation's experience, represented a political and moral down-shift in the sense of the personal identity, from that of often poorly paid, but proud citizen, to the person whose crippled, "otherdirected" sense of identity, is that of the menial lackey, even lackeys, such as our present-day Talleyrands and Fouchés, who may have recently risen, if only temporarily, to levels of incomes in the order of millions of dollars.
+The shifts into what I have emphasized as the newsuburbia trends in decadence of the post-war generations experience, represented a political and moral down-shift in the sense of the personal identity, from that of often poorly paid, but proud citizen, to the person whose crippled, "other-directed" sense of identity, is that of the menial lackey, even lackeys, such as our present-day Talleyrands and Fouches, who may have recently risen, if only temporarily, to levels of incomes in the order of millions of dollars.